 |Nociceptive Pain||Neuropathic Pain||Mixed Pain|

-RISK REDUCTION GUIDELINES
+RISK REDUCTION STRATEGIES

 - Drug Interaction and Pharmacologic Review.
 Recognizing that genetic variability can alter drug responses for a variety of pain medications, it is suggested that pharmacogenic testing be used when available and appropriate to the treatment regimen.